GET IN TOUCH

 For more details, see my CV.

 I am happily married to my lovely wife, Merete Bech Seeberg who keeps me update on the latest research on women representation, elections and violence in Sub-Saharian Africa.
-Together, we have three kids Harald, Bjørk, and Finn, who keep me busy, laughing, and entertained.
+Together, we have four kids Harald, Bjørk, Finn, and Gertrud who keep me busy, laughing, and entertained.